dictionaries

 the terminal shows AssertionError

-popitem returns the last key-value pair in the dictionary
+the test passes. popitem removes and returns the last key-value pair from a dictionary

 • I change the name of the test